Logo

 Cryptohopper: Automated Trading Bots

-Cryptohopper delivers automated crypto trading through configurable bots.
-It is designed for advanced users who want algorithmic strategies, with options for copy trading, backtesting, and a marketplace of strategies to fine-tune performance.
+Cryptohopper provides automated crypto trading using configurable bots.
+It is designed for users who want algorithmic strategies and offers features such as copy trading, backtesting, and a marketplace of strategies.

 Pros